Jarius Wright: College career

 Wright played college football for the University of Arkansas Razorbacks from 2008 to 2011, and was an All-SEC first-team selection as a senior in 2011.
 He appeared in 50 games during his Arkansas career, making 44 starts and missing only one game during his career.
-He ranks first in the school's record books in receptions (168) and receiving yards (2,934), and also ranks 5th all-time in SEC history in receiving yards.
-His 24 career receiving touchdowns ranks 2nd in school history and tied for 15th in SEC history.
-He had 9 100+ yard games, which tied for second in program history.
+He ranks first in the school's record books in receptions (168) and receiving yards (2,934), and also ranks fifth all-time in SEC history in receiving yards.
+His 24 career receiving touchdowns ranks second in school history and tied for 15th in SEC history.
+He had nine 100+ yard games, which tied for second in program history.

-In 2009, Wright was named Arkansas’ Outstanding Offensive Player in the Liberty Bowl against East Carolina when he had 4 catches for 90 yards and 1 touchdown.
+In 2009, Wright was named Arkansas' Outstanding Offensive Player in the Liberty Bowl against East Carolina when he had four catches for 90 yards and one touchdown.

-He hauled in a career long 89-yard score in 2010 versus Mississippi State.
+He recorded a career-long 89-yard score in 2010 versus Mississippi State.

 Wright set single-season records for Arkansas as a senior in 2011 with 66 receptions, 1,117 yards and 12 touchdowns despite missing one game.
-He was named SEC Co-Offensive Player of the Week after torching Texas A&M with 13 receptions for 281 yards and 2 touchdowns; the 281 yards was 2nd in SEC history and an Arkansas single-game record, and the 13 receptions tied the record for receptions in a game.
+He was named SEC Co-Offensive Player of the Week after torching Texas A&M with 13 receptions for 281 yards and two touchdowns; the 281 yards was second in SEC history and an Arkansas single-game record, and the 13 receptions tied the record for receptions in a game.
 For his play, he was a first-team All-SEC selection.
-He helped Arkansas to an 11-2 overall record in 2011, win the Cotton Bowl over Kansas State 29-16, and finish ranked #5 in the final polls.
+He helped Arkansas to an 11–2 overall record in 2011, win the Cotton Bowl over Kansas State 29–16, and finish ranked #5 in the final polls.